 period, from the total accounting reports of that preceding year (i.e., FY18); and

-- if the sole parent entity (UPE) of the MNE group is operating in the UAE; or
+- If the sole parent entity (UPE) of the MNE group is operating in the UAE; or

-- if a UAE-resident constituent entity (CE) of the MNE group (with its UPE outside the UAE) is appointed as the Alternate Parent Entity (APE); or
+- If a UAE-resident constituent entity (CE) of the MNE group (with its UPE outside the UAE) is appointed as the Alternate Parent Entity (APE); or

-- if the MNE group has a UAE-resident CE, which is neither the UPE nor an APE.
+- If the MNE group has a UAE-resident CE, which is neither the UPE nor an APE.

 What needs to be done?

 A UAE-based entity of an MNE is required to notify the relevant authority (i.e., the UAE MoF) of its company formation structure i.e. if it is an ultimate parent entity (UPE) or a surrogate parent entity (SPE) that will file the CbC report on behalf of the MNE.
 SPE submission is not allowed in the UAE.
 The company’s identity and tax jurisdiction that would submit the CbC report is to be filed before the end of the MNE’s financial reporting year.
-Similarly, the CbC report is also required to be filed within a year from the end of the financial reporting annum of the MNE.
+Similarly, the CbC report must be filed within a year from the end of the financial reporting annum of the MNE.
 Hence, for the financial year beginning 1 January 2019, the report must be submitted by 31 December 2020.

-What does a CbCR comprise of?
+What does a CbCR comprise?

 All this information about CbCR may be daunting.
 But with our team of experts at DataTracks, it need not be.
 We can help identify critical CbCR risk areas, strategize to eradicate compliance gaps, and estimate your organizational readiness to ensure concurrence with the rules.
 We will also aid in optimizing governance and assisting with implementing a system so your organization complies with the standards.
-We believe that every organization is unique and requires bespoke solutions that cater to specific problems.
+We believe every organization is unique and requires bespoke solutions catering to specific problems.